How to write a good resume and cover letter.

 - Spell Check - an English teacher should know how to spell.
 Take the time to proof read your resume and cover letter.
 Use a ruler and closely study each line.
 We also recommend reading aloud and asking a friend for feedback.

-- Formatting - take the time to make your resume look professional.
+- Formatting - take the time to make sure that your resume looks professional.
 There are many websites out there that offer free templates.

 - Short and Sweet - a resume should be no more than 2 pages.